-“Organising appropriate crews for the job was a top priority, as well as selecting the most appropriate tools, materials and drilling equipment.
+“Organising appropriate crews for the job was a top priority, as well as selecting the most appropriate tools, materials and drilling equipment,” Mr Mitchell said.

 “Contingency plans for changing ground conditions, disposal of drilling mud, mechanical failure and supply of materials also had to be prepared before the works could begin.

-“Each aided in the speed and smooth execution of the project, and gave us a clear action plan and backup if something unexpected were to take place,” said Mr Mitchell.
+“Each aided in the speed and smooth execution of the project, and gave us a clear action plan and backup if something unexpected were to take place.”

-“This is where our pre-planning and coordination shone, and we were able to get back to work within a short amount of time.” said Mr Mitchell.
+“This is where our pre-planning and coordination shone, and we were able to get back to work within a short amount of time,” Mr Mitchell said.

-“Despite the challenges we were able to get the project completed both on-grade and within a tolerance of 10mm vertically and horizontally, which is a great success for the team,” said Mr Mitchell.
+“Despite the challenges, we were able to get the project completed both on-grade and within a tolerance of 10mm vertically and horizontally, which is a great success for the team,” Mr Mitchell said.

-“We have experienced personnel ready to undertake work around the clock, across Victoria, New South Wales and Queensland.
-This gives us an added advantage when it comes to projects requiring a fast turnaround,” says Mr Harrison.
+“We have experienced personnel ready to undertake work around the clock, across Victoria, New South Wales and Queensland,” Mr Harrison said.

 “This gives us an added advantage when it comes to projects requiring a fast turnaround.”